BioSystemsUM/DeepMol/README.md

 # DeepMol

-**[README UNDER CONSTRUCTION!]**

 ### Description
-DeepMol is a python-based machine and deep learning framework for drug discovery.
+DeepMol is a Python-based machine and deep learning framework for drug discovery.
 It offers a variety of functionalities that enable a smoother approach to many drug discovery and chemoinformatics problems.
 It uses Tensorflow, Keras, Scikit-learn and DeepChem to build custom ML and DL models or